 Photography enables you to refine and select appropriate techniques for enhancing and manipulating photographs based on a variety of design briefs and contexts.
 Photography can lead to a wide range of career opportunities in the creative industries.
 Photography is important because all sectors of the job market require creative thinkers who can innovate, see and make connections, solve problems and make informed decisions and judgments.
 This course will give you many transferable skills you can use in the future.

 What will I study?

-A Level has a personal investigation unit with a 3,000 word essay leading into practical work.
-This is 40%.
-The externally set assignment is given out in February with eight weeks of preparation leading to a 15 hour exam.
-All work is marked internally and moderated by AQA exam board.
+The externally set assignment (worth 40% of your overall grade) is given out in February and eight weeks of research and preparation on a chosen question leads to a 10 hour exam set over 3 days.
+All work is marked internally and moderated by the AQA exam board.
 Success in this subject is measured by the students’ response to and evidence of AQA’s four assessment objectives for Art & Design.

 How will I be assessed?

 Photography is assessed by providing evidence for AQA’s four art and design assessment objectives.
 Students will be awarded a mark out of 96; 24 marks are available for each assessment objective.
 Both coursework and exam are marked against these specification/assessment criteria.